emmaC11/Dev-Connect/README.md

 * As a first time user, I want to comment on posts on dev connect.
 * As a first time user, I want to edit comments on posts on dev connect.
 * As a first time user, I want to delete comments on posts on dev connect.
+* As a first time user, I want to navigate between content on dev connect.
 * As a first time user, I want to view the website on all my devices (Iphone 10, Surface Pro 7+, 32 inch monitor).
 * As an admin user, I want to create new posts on dev connect.
 * As an admin user, I want to  delete posts on dev connect.
 * As an admin user, I want to delete comments posts on dev connect.

+## Structure

+The home screen of Dev Connect presents users with intuitive navigation options.
+Three prominent buttons are available, enabling users to perform different actions.
+Users can choose to create an account, log in to an existing account, or explore and interact with posts.
+> As a first time user, I want to navigate between content on dev connect.

+A user registration form is displayed when a user selects the 'register' button.
+This allows users to provide the required information and create their account on Dev Connect.
+> As a first time user, I want to create an account on dev connect.

+Users who already have an account can use the 'login' navigation option.
+This will direct them to the login page where they can enter their credentials and access their account.
+> As a first time user, I want to login to my account on dev connect.

+Users can engage with posts on Dev Connect by liking or unliking them.
+By selecting the 'like' icon, users can express their appreciation for a particular post.
+If they change their mind or mistakenly liked a post, they can click the like icon again to remove their like.
+> As a first time user, I want to like posts on dev connect.
+> As a first time user, I want to unlike posts on dev connect.

+Dev Connect allows users to share their thoughts, ideas, and experiences by commenting on posts.
+By filling out the comment form located at the end of a post.
+> As a first time user, I want to comment on posts on dev connect.

+Users have the ability to edit & delete their comments on Dev Connect.
+By selecting the 'edit' or 'delete' button associated with their comment.
+> As a first time user, I want to edit comments on posts on dev connect.
+> As a first time user, I want to delete comments on posts on dev connect.

+Dev Connect is designed to be responsive and compatible with various devices.
+The website was designed using Bootstrap to ensure all pages are responsive regardless of device/screen-size.
+>  As a first time user, I want to view the website on all my devices (Iphone 10, Surface Pro 7+, 32 inch monitor).

+Admin users have the capability to create new posts on Dev Connect.
+By accessing the django admin panel via the navigation bar, they can compose and publish posts with relevant content and information.
+> As an admin user, I want to create new posts on dev connect.

+Admin users also have the authority to delete posts & comments from Dev Connect.
+If a post violates community guidelines or is deemed inappropriate, an admin user can take action by selecting the 'delete' option associated with the post & comment.
+> As an admin user, I want to  delete posts on dev connect.
+> As an admin user, I want to delete comments posts on dev connect.